yenwhiteoath/exocore/_scrapbook/icycalm_archive.md

 ---
 subtitle:
-topic: Icycalm collected essays on vidya
+topic: Icycalm collected essays on videogames
 date: 2022-11-6
 tags: vidya
 ---

+# Icycalm - Collected essays on videogames

-# On Set Theory and the Bastardization Process
+## On Set Theory and the Bastardization Process
 [By Alex Kierkegaard / January 24, 2014](https://culture.vg/features/art-theory/on-set-theory-and-the-bastardization-process.html)

 Let's kick off the second circle of videogame culture essays with a bang: with stuff that will blow your fucking mind and with theories which no one else besides a bona fide genius could devise.